NativeScript/docs-v7/docs/core-concepts/navigation.md

 ![navigation-diagram-drawer-hub](../img/navigation/navigation-diagram-drawer-hub.png?raw=true)

-The component itself doesn't provide navigation logic automatically like the `TabView`.
+The component itself doesn't provide navigation logic automatically like the `Tabs`.
 Instead, it is built with more freedom in mind and lets you customize its content.
 It exposes two UI containers - the `drawerContent` container houses the UI of the hidden side view and the `mainContent` holds the UI that will be shown on the screen.
 To implement the diagram above, you can embed a `Frame` component in the main content container.
 In this case the hub screen will be hidden to the side, so you will have to show one of the features initially using the `defaultPage` property, e.g. the `featured-page` module.
 In the hidden drawer content you can have three buttons.
 Each of them will navigate to one of the three features.
 Check out the complete playground demo below the code sample.

 ```app-root.xml
 <nsDrawer:RadSideDrawer xmlns:nsDrawer="nativescript-ui-sidedrawer">